nus-cs2113-AY2122S1/ip/docs/README.md

 Example of usage: `list`

 Expected outcome: List out all the task and numbered from 1 to the last task number.
-It also have type and done status displated before the description of the task.
+It also have type and done status displayed before the description of the task.

 ```
     ____________________________________________________________